 Several benefits are included in the cost of tuition for each Master of Science in Anesthesia student.
-The benefits are available to all students at our locations in Cleveland, Houston, and Washington.
+The benefits are available to all students at our locations in Cleveland, Houston, Washington, and Austin.

 While other MSA programs offer some of these benefits, no other program offers the complete benefit package provided by Case Western Reserve University.
 These benefits are designed to help students develop professional skills in and outside of the operating room, with a particular focus on advocacy, professional development, and networking.